 "By no stretch is our season over with," Taylor said.

-What he saw this week was the Bengals flirt with their biggest road comeback ever when quarterback Joe Burrow fired three touchdown passes in a span of less than nine minutes against the Chargers' stringiest NFL scoring defense to erase a 21-point lead.
+What he saw this week was the Bengals flirt with their biggest road comeback ever when quarterback Joe Burrow fired three touchdown passes in a span of less than nine minutes against the Chargers' stringiest NFL scoring defense to erase a 21-point deficit.

 The last toss was a 17-yard improvisation to wide receiver Ja’Marr Chase that tied it at 27 with 12:21 left and marked the most points against the Chargers this season.

-It stayed that way through two missed field goals by Bengals kicker Evan McPherson and it didn't end until Chargers running back J.K.
+It stayed that way through two missed field goals by Bengals kicker Evan McPherson, and it didn't end until Chargers running back J.K.
 Dobbins' 29-yard touchdown run with 18 seconds left.

 "They made one more play than we did," Taylor said.
 "That's been the story of our season."

-It spoiled another Braveheart performance by Burrow and his band of wide receivers re-united with the monster return of Tee Higgins' 148-yard effort.
-After missing the last three games with a quad injury, he had his biggest game in two years and tied for the second biggest of his career while NFL leading receiver Ja'Marr Chase added two more touchdowns and 75 yards on seven catches.
+It spoiled another Braveheart performance by Burrow and his band of wide receivers reunited with the monster return of Tee Higgins' 148-yard effort.
+After missing the last three games with a quad injury, he had his biggest game in two years and tied for the second biggest game of his career while NFL leading receiver Ja’Marr Chase added two more touchdowns and 75 yards on seven catches.

 JOE AGAIN

 Burrow, manipulating the pocket at his best, had another triple-digit passer rating until the last two incompletions left him at 98.4 on 28 of 50 passes for 356 yards.
-The three touchdowns give him an NFL-leading 27 and he now has pitched for 784 yards in the last two games.
+The three touchdowns give him an NFL-leading 27, and he now has pitched for 784 yards in the last two games.

 But he wasn't pleased.